-Serving people in Chicago and surrounding areas, our wrongful death attorneys invest considerable time and expense when it comes to establishing negligence in wrongful death matters.
+Serving people in Chicago and surrounding areas, our wrongful death attorneys invest considerable time and expense when it comes to establishing negligence in these matters.
 We regularly work with some of the leading experts in the fields of accident reconstruction, work safety and medicine to establish that the party we are suing acted negligently.

 We feel that this investment is crucial to presenting the most favorable case before a jury or when approaching an insurance company at the settlement table.